Calvin and Hobbes by Bill Watterson for August 30, 2009

 17. A mothers love

-Cymbol over 14 years ago
+Cymbol about 15 years ago

 Hi all; I’m a day late and a dollar short today…meaning I went to bed last night before the comics arrived.
 I won’t make that mistake again!
 I loved the Geographical sign in and was surprised to see a couple from Vancouver Island.
 I’m in Victoria, but am a transplanted Montrealer.
 I’ve been dreaming about visiting the Yukon since my Montreal days and one day I’ll get there.
 We have a Harley and my husband and I would love to ride up there, but lately family obligations have had us riding to his hometown of Edmonton.